 Lawrence Cahoone presents another illustration of the seemingly unitary position of the “master and slave” and its underlying dialectics.
 After viewing it, getting inside this unitary position, going under it, understanding the contradiction, its internal engine, what is being made conscious and what are the implications?

 Hegel’s Master Slave Dialectic

-Hegel on the one hand is giving us social commentary that has to do with the French Revolution, the end of indentured servitude, the development of freedom, the right of the slave to stand up and face the aristocratic lord, face-to-face as equals, and what that means for each one of them.
-Further Hegel is making the philosophical point that not just is it morally good to let the slave be free but that the master also fails as a human being, until the master can recognize in the other a another free equal person.
+Hegel, on the one hand, is giving us social commentary that has to do with the French Revolution, the end of indentured servitude, the development of freedom, the right of the slave to stand up and face the aristocratic lord, face-to-face as equals, and what that means for each one of them.
+Further, Hegel is making the philosophical point that not just is it morally good to let the slave be free but that the master also fails as a human being, until the master can recognize in the other another free equal person.
 Only when I freely relate to a free equal do I recognize my free self.